GustavoASC/google-drive-vscode/README.md

    * Click 'Download client configuration'

 Once you have credentials.json file, access Command Palette on VSCode and run the command: 'Google Drive: Configure credentials' and select the credentials.json file.

+## Next features
+The next features will be developed soon:
+   - **Delete** files
+   - **Select** files with Google Picker API, so one can authorize access to files created by other apps or files which have been manually uploaded to Google Drive

 ## Known issues
    * On versions smaller than v1.48 (Insiders), the file preview does not properly show binary data e.g. image files. v1.48 will soon be the minimum version to run this extension.